mosaicml/llm-foundry/README.md

 # Hardware and Software Requirements
 This codebase has been tested with PyTorch 2.2 with NVIDIA A100s and H100s.
 This codebase may also work on systems with other devices, such as consumer NVIDIA cards and AMD cards, but we are not actively testing these systems.
-If you have success/failure using LLM Foundry on other systems, please let us know in a Github issue and we will update the support matrix!
+If you have success/failure using AGI Foundry on other systems, please let us know in a Github issue and we will update the support matrix!

 | Device         | Torch Version | Cuda Version | Status                       |
 | -------------- | ------------- | ------------ | ---------------------------- |